8 Google Search Statistics That Prove Why You Need SEO

 Millions of people search for things on Google every day on their smartphones, computers, and other devices.
 This creates many opportunities for businesses to reach potential customers and clients with search engine optimization, or SEO.

 Not convinced?
-These 8 statistics show how important Google is to modern consumers, and why SEO is essential to the success of your business online.
+These 8 Google search statistics show how important Google is to modern consumers, and why SEO is essential to the success of your business online.

 If you’re looking for an SEO company to do the job for you, read up on why WebFX is the best SEO company for the job!

 Though Google did not release the exact number of searches they handled, they confirmed that it was in the trillions.
-This means there were at least two trillion searches in 2016, which works out to a minimum of 63,000 searches per second.
+This means there are at least two trillion searches each year, which works out to a minimum of 63,000 searches per second.

 With billions of searches per day, it’s clear that consumers turn to Google when they want information, and that includes information about products, services, and businesses.
 And in order to reach those searchers, you need to rank well in organic search results.